How Ofsted inspects maintained schools and academies

 - where relevant, the implications of the school being placed in special measures or deemed to have serious weaknesses

-After the inspection has taken place
+After the inspection visit

 - the school’s headteacher

 - the appropriate authority or proprietor (for example, the governing body or the academy trust where the local authority is not the appropriate authority)